-By traditional knowledge, selected

-foods are believed to be beneficial to general health at certain times in the year.
+By traditional knowledge, selected foods are believed to be beneficial to general health at certain times in the year.
 Foods with thermogenic properties are more suited to the winter and consumed only in moderation during the warmer months.
 "Cooling" foods are more compatible with warmer temperatures.
 At times of the year when there is excess of surface moisture, such as during the monsoon or thaw in early spring, raw foods likely to be contaminated with soil or water borne microbes are best avoided.
 Traditional practices imposed special restrictions on food intake during these periods.
 Although these beliefs had religious attributes, the underlying scientific principles are noticeable.
 These dietary practices are now being validated by science.

-One of the emerging concepts in scientific analysis of Indo-Tibetan nutritional practices is that the gastrointestinal tract is considered to be only one system nourishing the body.
-Skin and the central nervous system (CNS) are seen as equally important in receiving and processing "nutrients" and supporting healthy functioning of the body.
-This article will discuss skin as a nutrient delivery system to the body and provide examples of traditional herbal ingredients specifically developed for the skin's body nourishing role.
+One of the emerging concepts in scientific analysis of Indo-Tibetan nutritional practices is that gastrointestinal tract is considered there as only one system nourishing the body.
+Skin and the central nervous system (CNS) are considered equally important in receiving and processing "nutrients" and supporting healthy functioning of the body.
+This article will discuss skin as nutrient delivery system to the body and provide examples of traditional herbal ingredients in assisting the nourishing role of the skin.